 Kate Middleton and Prince William welcome royal baby No. 3: Everything we know

-Prince William and his wife, Duchess of Cambridge Kate Middleton, welcomed royal baby No. 3 on Monday — and Brits are waiting with bated breath to greet the bundle of joy for the first time.
+Prince William and his wife, Duchess of Cambridge Kate Middleton, welcomed royal baby No. 3 on April 23 — and Brits are thrilled to greet the bundle of joy.

 "Her Royal Highness The Duchess of Cambridge was safely delivered of a son at [11:01 a.m.]," a tweet from Kensington Palace revealed.
 "The baby weighs 8lbs 7oz.
 The Duke of Cambridge was present for the birth."